 Recommendation Actions/Work Areas Outcome Lead Officer Key Delivery Officers Completed By 1.2 Embed Improved and Systematic Performance Management Arrangements Our performance management framework is updated, revised and communicated to officers to reflect changes in the national performance framework and developments in performance management internally.
-Produce an updated performance reporting timetable which A consistent approach to performance management is applied across the Authority Katie Cairns PTT March 2009 ntegrates both internal reporting and partnership reporting.
-Katie Cairns/ Mark Fletcher Katie Cairns/ PTT Done - Refreshed annually Performance spreadsheets to be adapted to include red, amber, green rating, exception reporting, trend, etc. in line with best practice.
-Effective performance reporting leading to performance management Katie Cairns/ Mark Fletcher PTT April 2009 Develop standard LSP performance reporting template Consistent reporting across thematic blocks Katie Cairns Katie Cairns/ Mark Fletcher Done
+Produce an updated performance reporting timetable which integrates both internal reporting and partnership reporting.
+A consistent approach to performance management is applied across the Authority Katie Beeston Katie Beeston/ Mark Fletcher PTT Katie Beeston/ PTT March 2009 Done - Refreshed annually Performance spreadsheets to be adapted to include red, amber, green rating, exception reporting, trend, etc. in line with best practice.
+Effective performance reporting leading to performance management Katie Beeston/ Mark Fletcher PTT April 2009 Develop standard LSP performance reporting template Consistent reporting across thematic blocks Katie Beeston Katie Beeston/ Mark Fletcher Done

-Recommendation Actions/Work Areas Outcome Lead Officer Key Delivery Officers Completed By 1.3 Focus on Achieving Better Value For Money from Key Services Efficient use of resourc purces in delivering Council priorities Development of a value for money strategy Ensure vfm is embedded into key council activities/ processes and the culture of the Council Judith Aupers All Senior Managers To be reported to Cabinet March 2009 Development of a value for money methodology Improved value for money in service delivery Done Development of a programme of VFM reviews - all service areas to determine their vfm score, which will be used as part of the assessment of priority for VFM reviews Improved value for money in service delivery Programme for reviews to be in place by 1 April 2009

-Recommendation Actions/Work Areas Outcome Lead Officer Key Delivery Officers Completed By 2.
-Continue to work with partners to step up the pace of improvement in driving down crime in the area and improving community safety 2.1 The Council and its partners in the Crime and Disorder Reduction Partnership (CDRP) continue to perform well against the National Indicator for reducing serious acquisitive crime (NI16) however performance has deteriorated in relation to the serious violence indicator (NI15) from the third quarter of 2008-09.
-In the year to the end of November 2008 overall crime is down by 20% compared to the previous 12 month period.
-Through the Strategic Assessment process the Council and its partners will identify their priorities and then a Partnership Plan will be agreed setting out how, in partnership, we intend to tackle those crime and community safety issues that pose the greatest threat to the district and drive down levels of crime and disorder.
+Recommendation Actions/Work Areas Outcome Lead Officer Key Delivery Officers Completed By 1.3 Focus on Achieving Better Value For Money from Key Services Efficient use of resourc es in delivering Council priorities Development of a value for money strategy Ensure vfm is embedded into key council activities/ processes and the culture of the Council Judith Aupers All Senior Managers To be reported to Cabinet March 2009 Development of a value for money methodology Improved value for money in service delivery Done Development of a programme of VFM reviews - all service areas to determine their vfm score, which will be used as part of the assessment of priority for VFM reviews Improved value for money in service delivery Programme for reviews to be in place by 1 April 2009 2.
+Continue to work with partners to step up the pace of improvement in driving down crime in the area and 2.1 Through the Strategic Assessment process the Council and its partners will identify their priorities and then a Partnership Plan will be agreed setting out how, in partnership, we intend to tackle those crime and community safety issues that pose the greatest threat to the district and drive down levels of crime and disorder.
 Achieve the crime reduction targets, particularly in relation to serious violence, set by the LAA.
-Nick Hackney Steve Shilvock Kevin Lawlor Refreshed annually in March 2.2 Performance Management Increase analytical capacity to underpin performance management and effective partnership working.
+Nick Hackney Steve Shilvock Kevin Lawlor Refreshed annually in March improving community safety 2.2 Performance Management Increase analytical capacity to underpin performance management and effective partnership working.
 Once analytical capacity is expanded, processes will be developed for the more effective collection and sharing of data.
 Clear evidence of intelligence led planning and delivery Nick Hackney Nick Hackney April 2009